apdavison/fairgraph/README.md

 pip install -U ./fairgraph
 ```

-## Knowledge Graph versions
+## Knowledge Graph and openMINDS versions

-This version of fairgraph supports version 3 of the EBRAINS Knowledge Graph (KG).
+This version of fairgraph supports version 3 of the EBRAINS Knowledge Graph (KG),
+and version 4 of the openMINDS metadata schemas.

 ## Basic setup